kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 ### other stuff
 - star rating shenanigans: https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_star_rating

-#### if you want to set up a psql db for fly.io, NB!
+#### if you want to set up a psql db for fly.io, NB!!!
 You'll need a utf-8-based db instead of the default sql_ASCII-based db!
-Before connecting the app to the db-app, (1) connect to the db-app (2) create a psql db with utf-8 encoding (3) ONLY THEN connect to that db specifically.
+Before connecting the app (dinerapp) to the db-app, (1) connect to the db-app (2) create a psql db with utf-8 encoding (3) ONLY THEN connect to that db specifically.
 Otherwise you might have ascii-unrecognized characters in your db, such as é (café) or @ (all the user emails)

 #### requirements.txt contents (i.e., dependencies)
 - after git cloning onto your computer, run 'pip install requirements.txt' to install all the dependencies